Atharv-a/recommendersystem/README.md

 # RECOMMENDER SYSTEMS
 - Built a recommender system based on content based filtering.
 - Preprocessed Dataset of Tmdb with 5000 movies and created Tags for all movies.
-- Converted all tags to vector and calculated cosine distance of all vectors with respect to each other to find most familiar movies.
+- With help of scikit-learn Converted all tags to vector and calculated cosine distance of all vectors with respect to each other to find most familiar movies.
 - Used streamlit to create a web application for deploying Machine learing model.
 - Model fetches five most similar movies with respect to one entered and prints their names with respective posters fetched with the help of Tmdb API.